 Engineers and Geoscientists BC provides registrants with a variety of opportunities to ensure they are meeting their continuing education requirements.
 Courses, branch events, and division events are held throughout the year and provide professional registrants with the hours needed to comply with the Continuing Education (CE) Program.
-To learn more about the requirements of the CE Program, review our Guide to the Continuing Education Program.
+To learn more about the requirements of the CE Program, review Section 3.2 of the Guide to the Continuing Education Program.

 Mandatory Regulatory Learning Module 2021–2022

 As part of the CE Program, practising registrants must view the mandatory Regulatory Learning module in the current reporting year (July 1, 2021 to June 30, 2022) to meet their requirements.
 Non-practising registrants and trainees may also view the module and record it as a CE activity; non-practising registrants must view at least one module every three years.